PDLee87/XBRL_IFRS-filers/README.md

 California Polytechnic State University

 **Features**
-Loads a CSV file containing XBRL tag data.
+Loads a CSV file containing XBRL custom tag data.
 Checks if each tag name contains any of the predefined keywords.
 Adds a new column to the DataFrame indicating whether a keyword match was found.
 Displays the updated DataFrame with the matching results.